ikhsanhabibi/learn-react/README.md

 how to do?

-- dependency management tool (react, reactDOM), npm (nodes package manager) or yarn
+- use dependency management tool (react, reactDOM), npm (nodes package manager) or yarn
-- bundler (one file), e.g. webpack
+- use bundler (one file), e.g. webpack
-- compiler e.g. babel
+- use compiler e.g. babel
-- development server
+- use development server

 # tools

-node.js (use as package manager)
+node.js (use as package manager)cd

 # steps

-sudo npm install create-react-app -g create-react-app app-name
+- sudo npm install create-react-app -g
+- create-react-app app-name
+- cd app-name
+- npm install
+- npm start

 # JSX